 ‘Fire, fire,’ fire,’ shouted someone.

 ‘Isn’t this great?
 Your restaurant is on fire,’ Melinda yelled out, cackling and dancing.
-‘And all your customers are as crisp as bacon now.
+‘And all your customers are as crisp as bacon.
 Woo-hoo, woo-hoo.’

-‘This is the night of the wild,’ Melinda cried excitedly, sticking her thick grey tongue out.
+‘This is the night of the wild,’ Melinda shouted excitedly, sticking her thick grey tongue out.
 ‘Woo-hoo, woo-hoo.
 We are free.
 We are free.’

 ‘I warned you, Mr Douglas,’ Mira said again.